-'I have majorly benefited from the facilities in City.
+'I have majorly benefitted from the facilities in City.
 The clinical rooms where we practice our nursing skills have by far been the best ones.'

 How did you develop an interest in Nursing and why did you choose to study BSc Child Nursing?